 Previous GeneCards Identifiers for TCF4 Gene

 This gene encodes transcription factor 4, a basic helix-loop-helix transcription factor.
 The encoded protein recognizes an Ephrussi-box ('E-box') binding site ('CANNTG') - a motif first identified in immunoglobulin enhancers.
 This gene is broadly expressed, and may play an important role in nervous system development.
 Defects in this gene are a cause of Pitt-Hopkins syndrome.
-Multiple alternatively spliced transcript variants that encode different proteins have been described. [provided by RefSeq, Aug 2011]
+In addition, an intronic CTG repeat normally numbering 10-37 repeat units can expand to >50 repeat units and cause Fuchs endothelial corneal dystrophy.
+Multiple alternatively spliced transcript variants that encode different proteins have been described. [provided by RefSeq, Jul 2016]

 GeneCards Summary for TCF4 Gene

 TCF4 (Transcription Factor 4) is a Protein Coding gene.
-Diseases associated with TCF4 include pitt-hopkins syndrome and corneal dystrophy, fuchs endothelial, 3.
-Among its related pathways are Developmental Biology and PAK Pathway.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
-An important paralog of this gene is TCF3.
+Diseases associated with TCF4 include Pitt-Hopkins Syndrome and Corneal Dystrophy, Fuchs Endothelial, 3.
+Among its related pathways are Corticotropin-releasing hormone signaling pathway and Mesodermal Commitment Pathway.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.
+An important paralog of this gene is TCF12.

-Transcription factor that binds to the immunoglobulin enchancer Mu-E5/KE5-motif.
+Transcription factor that binds to the immunoglobulin enhancer Mu-E5/KE5-motif.
 Involved in the initiation of neuronal differentiation.
-Activates transcription by binding to the E box (5-CANNTG-3).
+Activates transcription by binding to the E box (5'-CANNTG-3').
 Binds to the E-box present in the somatostatin receptor 2 initiator element (SSTR2-INR) to activate transcription (By similarity).
-Preferentially binds to either 5-ACANNTGT-3 or 5-CCANNTGG-3.
+Preferentially binds to either 5'-ACANNTGT-3' or 5'-CCANNTGG-3'.